winstonjs/winston/README.md

 With `winston`, it is possible to catch and log `uncaughtException` events from your process.
 There are two distinct ways of enabling this functionality either through the default winston logger or your own logger instance.

-If you want to use this feature with the default logger simply call `.handleExceptions()` with a transport instance.
+If you want to use this feature with the default logger, simply call `.handleExceptions()` with a transport instance.

 ``` js
   //